 Milos Raonic and Rolex

-With perfectly hair that remains astonishingly in place when playing, Canadian player Milos Raonic is a classic Rolex man.
+With perfectly-fixed hair that remains astonishingly in place when playing, Canadian player Milos Raonic is a classic Rolex man.
 He also wears a time-honoured Daytona with a black ceramic bezel and white panda dial.

 Milos is also fond of his Yacht-Master 40 in Everose gold with a black Oysterflex bracelet.
 For dressier occasions, the dashing 27-year-old wears a two-tone Datejust.